 State-of-the-art and progress beyond

 This section discusses the relevant scientific literature within the scope of this work.
 Three main strands of the literature are covered.
 First, Section 2.1 deals with the global and cross-country dimension of natural and renewable gas trade.
-It focuses on the impact of the decarbonizing energy systems decarbonization on gas markets and discusses also intra-country gas supply with a high spatial granularity of a grid representation.
+It focuses on the impact of the decarbonizing energy systems’ decarbonization on gas markets and discusses also intra-country gas supply with a high spatial granularity of a grid representation.
 Then, Section 2.2 examines different fundamental approaches of modeling gas grids.
 Section 2.3 elaborates on the regulation of gas grids and especially on gas grid charges.
 Building on this discussion of the existing literature, Section 2.4 highlights the novelties and the progress beyond the state of the art of this work.

 Decarbonized gas markets and cross-country trade

 The focus of this section is on how the shift toward decarbonizing energy systems is affecting renewable gas markets.
 Before delving into the relevant literature, it may be helpful to highlight some key studies on fossil natural gas markets, as these studies provide a comprehensive background for the emerging renewable gas markets, both in terms of current dynamics and historical context.
-The fundamentals of natural gas markets are described comprehensively from Hulshof et al. [16.
+The fundamentals of natural gas markets are described comprehensively from Hulshof et al. [16].
 A comprehensive introduction on the historical developments and global trends on natural gas is given by Balat [17].
 Egging and Gabriel [18] analyze the global natural gas trade, while focusing on the European natural gas market.
 Geng et al. 19. elaborate on the dynamics of the global natural gas market.
-Similarily, Esmaeili et al. [20] study also the dynamics of the natural gas market, but with a special focus on renewable energy resources.
-Going even further into renewable energy resources, Horsching et al. 21] present a dynamic model of the natural gas market for the integration of renewable gases.
-With this in mind, the discussion of renewable gas markets is further elaborated below.
-In 2021, the European Commission has published a proposal for a framework of renewable and natural gases and for hydrogen [22.
-The aim is to support renewable and low carbon gases (i.e., biogas, biomethane, renewable and low carbon hydrogen as well as synthetic methane) in Europe and to reach a share of two-third of gaseous fuels in 2050 energy mix.
-Further details on the definition of renewable and low carbon gases can be found in 23.
-The remaining one third of gaseous fuels in 2050 is expected to be still fossil natural gas, but in combination with carbon capture, storage and utilization.
-Today, renewable and low carbon gases have only a minor contribution to Europe's energy mix.
-Bertasini et al. 24] give a critical overview of the contribution of renewable gases to the decarbonization of the European energy system and grids.
-Kolb et al. 25] focus in their work on the integration of renewable gases into gas markets.
-In addition, the latter study provides also a comprehensive literature review on the topic of renewable gases.
+Similarly, Esmaeili et al. [20] also study the dynamics of the natural gas market, but with a special focus on renewable energy resources.
+Going even further into renewable energy resources, Horsching et al. [21] present a dynamic model of the natural gas market for the integration of renewable gases.
+In 2021, the European Commission has published a proposal for a framework of renewable and natural gases and for hydrogen [22].
+The aim is to support renewable and low carbon gases (i.e., biogas, biomethane, renewable and low carbon hydrogen as well as synthetic methane) in Europe and to reach a share of two-thirds of gaseous fuels in the 2050 energy mix.
+The discussion of renewable gas markets is further elaborated below, where further details on the definition of renewable and low carbon gases can be found in [23].
+Kolb et al. [25] focus in their work on the integration of renewable gases into gas markets, while the remaining one third of gaseous fuels in 2050 is expected to be still fossil natural gas, but in combination with carbon capture, storage and utilization.
+With Bertasini et al. [24] giving a critical overview of the contribution of renewable gases to the decarbonization of the European energy system and grids, today, renewable and low carbon gases have only a minor contribution to Europe's energy mix..
+The study by Kolb et al. [25] above further provides a comprehensive literature review on the topic of renewable gases.
 Lochner [26] elaborates on the European gas market and the identification of congestions in the gas transmission grid.
 Gorre et al. [27] deal exhaustively with future renewable gas generation costs.